Inklingo

 nounB1military weapon

-Use 'misil' when referring to a self-propelled, guided weapon, often with a military context.
+Use 'misil' when referring to a self-propelled weapon, especially one that is guided, used in military contexts.

 A sleek, metallic missile flying through the air with a trail of white smoke behind it against a clear blue sky.